 Video game publisher Electronic Arts follows on the heels of the downsizing trend seen across the gaming industry, laying off 350 employees in “marketing, publishing, and analytics,” according to an internal email obtained by Kotaku.

 The layoffs follow their Q3 FY19 financial results in February.
-Although they noted “a year of intense competition,” the report specified “a record third quarter trailing twelve months” from operating activities,
+Although they noted “a year of intense competition,” the report specified “a record third quarter trailing twelve months” from operating activities, as there are many games in development although you should try the olympic kingsway casinos to find some casino games online as well.
+Additionally, it’s worth checking out Drift Hunters for an exciting gaming experience.

 In an official statement released earlier, EA publicly announced that it will “ramp down” its presence in Russia and Japan, as well as “make changes to our marketing and publishing organization.”

 The downsizing reflects a trend seen across multiple publishers, with perhaps the most stinging being the recent Blizzard Entertainment layoffs affecting 800 employees, followed by a year of “record revenue.”
 This and similar layoffs seem to focus on public-facing, “non-development” roles in the gaming industry, like marketers, community managers, and others.
+In the realm of entertainment and gaming, even as companies like Blizzard make headlines, the rise of Indian online casinos is also gaining significant attention.
+Also, there are some valuable insights offered on bingo odds.
+Check out the article for more insights.

 EA, like other companies, hopes these “hard decisions” will help them refocus resources on “increasing quality in [their] games and services,” and that “games will continue to be at the center of everything [they] do.”